Choosing the best type of duvet

 - Cons: More expensive than hollowfibre; has to be professionally laundered; some people can be allergic to the filling

-More than one third of Which? members choose feather and down duvets, making it the second-most popular option.
-It’s no wonder why - these lightweight, cosy duvets retain heat well and help you to avoid over-heating.
+More than 33% of Which? members choose feather and down duvets, making it the second-most popular option.
+It’s no wonder – these lightweight, cosy duvets retain heat well but still help you to avoid overheating.
 Plus, if cared for properly, they will last much longer than synthetic fibre alternatives.

 It's important to note that feather and down aren't always taken from the bird in a humane way.
 To ensure you're buying a duvet with feathers that have been ethically sourced, you'll need to check with manufacturers and retailers to find out what their policy is.